 When you are on a ride and pick up litter, do trail work and/or interact with other trail users, this counts.
 Any type of volunteer effort will make a difference and help us.

-Trailwork: Maintenance and construction not requiring skilled labor like brushing, cleaning, trash pickup, grubbing, water bars, shovel work.
+Basic Trailwork: Maintenance and construction not requiring skilled labor like brushing, cleaning, trash pickup, grubbing, water bars, shovel work.

 Travel Time: Actual time from home to project or event and return.